hannobraun/braun-embedded.com/content/glossary.md

 ## Embedded Rust Glossary

-This glossary is an attempt at explaining basic words and concepts from the Embedded Rust ecosystem.
-I attempt to extend and update it going forward.
+This glossary is an attempt at explaining basic concepts from the Embedded Rust ecosystem.
+I will attempt to extend and update it going forward.

 Is anything missing here?
-Was an entry not well explained?
+Is an entry not well explained?
 Do you have any questions?
-Please contact me (per {{ email(text="email")}} or {{ matrix(text="Matrix") }}), {{ ext_link(link="https://github.com/braun-embedded/braun-embedded.com/issues", text="open an issue") }}, or {{ ext_link(link="https://github.com/braun-embedded/braun-embedded.com/blob/main/content/glossary.md", text="edit this glossary on GitHub") }}.
+If so, please contact me (per {{ email(text="email")}} or {{ matrix(text="Matrix") }}), {{ ext_link(link="https://github.com/braun-embedded/braun-embedded.com/issues", text="open an issue") }}, or {{ ext_link(link="https://github.com/braun-embedded/braun-embedded.com/blob/main/content/glossary.md", text="edit this glossary on GitHub") }}.

 <section class="glossary">